fix29/SerLux-with-PyQt/README.md

 ![screenshoot.png](https://github.com/fix29/SerLux-with-PyQt/blob/master/Images/screenshoot.png)

 # What data?
-* Writing : write down angle value (in degree) to servo
+* Writing : write angle value (in degree) to servo
 * Reading : read raw sensor data from A0 and convert it to "Lux".

 There you have it, a simple servo control and poor man's Lux meter.